starunderscore/svg2icon/docs/manuals/user-manual/v1.1.0/getting-started/ui-overview.md

 ## Project table
 - Each row is a project (thumbnail, name, date, downloads, actions)
-- Download buttons: Web, Mobile, Desktop, All, plus SVG for the original file
+- Download buttons: Web, Mobile, Desktop, All — each downloads a ZIP package; SVG downloads the original file

 ## Notifications
 Short success or error messages appear at the bottom‑right after actions like creating a project or finishing a download.